|Elliott Sound Products||Project 25|

-Diagrams (originally) by Richard Crowley, Text by Rod Elliott
+Text and Diagrams by Rod Elliott

 This is a collection of phono (black vinyl for the youngsters) preamps and equalisation circuits, one of which is sure to meet your requirements.
-These are not my circuits, but were contributed by a reader (see above), so I am not really in a position to make any specific recommendations.
+These are not my circuits, but were contributed by a reader (see copyright notice below), so I am not really in a position to make any specific recommendations.
 They are provided as a service to the experimenters out there, and may be found useful for other applications as well.

 A quick comment about vinyl equalisation is in order.
 Although the RIAA and the less used IEC equalisation curves are very precise, it is often thought that the playback system should be as accurate as possible.
 However, strict adherence to the published response isn't actually very useful, because it was (is) common for the mastering engineer to apply equalisation as the master is cut on the lathe.
 The reasons can be as simple as trying to actually fit the required number of tracks onto the disc (lots of bass energy takes up a lot of groove space), or the engineer may simply not like the overall balance.